Prepare Azure for on-premises disaster recovery to Azure

 Select Backup and Site Recovery from the search results, and in the Backup and Site Recovery page, click Create.

-In Resource group, select an existing resource group or create a new one.
-For this tutorial we're using contosoRG.
+- In Resource group, select an existing resource group or create a new one.
+For example, contosoRG.

-In Vault name, enter a friendly name to identify the vault.
-For this set of tutorials we're using ContosoVMVault.
+- In Vault name, enter a friendly name to identify the vault.
+For example, ContosoVMVault.

-In Region, select the region in which the vault should be located.
-We're using West Europe.
+- In Region, select the region where the vault should be located.
+For example, (Europe) West Europe.

 The new vault will now be listed in Dashboard > All resources, and on the main Recovery Services vaults page.